ragulpr/wtte-rnn/README.md

 Global features can have this effect if not properly treated.

-# Repo

-Currently implemented in python/numpy:

-* Transformations
-    * data pipeline transformations (pandas `DataFrame` of expected format to numpy)
-    * time to event and censoring indicator calculations
-* Weibull functions (cdf,pdf,quantile,mean etc)

-* Objective functions
-    * tensorflow
-    * keras
-* Layers
-    * Weibull output layer in keras

 # Status and Roadmap

-The project is on the TODO-state.
+The project is under development.
 The goal is to create a forkable and easily deployable model framework.
 WTTE-RNN is the algorithm, churn_watch is the deployment
 - an opinionated idea about how churn-monitoring and reporting can be made beautiful and easy.
 Pull-requests, recommendations, comments and contributions very welcome.

-## Implementations of the objective functions
+## What's in the repository

+* Transformations
+  - Data pipeline transformations (`pandas.DataFrame` of expected format to numpy)
+  - Time to event and censoring indicator calculations
+* Weibull functions (cdf, pdf, quantile, mean etc)
+* Objective functions written for:
+  - Tensorflow
+  - Keras
+* Layers
+  - Weibull output layer in Keras

+## Multi-framework support

 The core technology is the objective functions.
-These can be used with any machine-learning algorithm.
-To spread the word we should implement and commit them to various ML-projects.
+We plan to make them to be reusable with any machine-learning frameworks.

 * TensorFlow ✔
 * Keras (TensorFlow wrapper) ✔